daj337n96/website/README.md

+#Website

-# This website allows the user to enter and remove Tasks to a list 'Tasklist'.
+This website allows the user to enter and remove Tasks to a list 'Tasklist'.

 1. Display_form.html describes the first page of the site.
 2. Addtask_form.html describes the add task option with Enter button.